john-hix/s25-Red-1/README.md

 5. Click "Save"
 6. It should have connected successfully.

+## Database migrations with Docker and Make convenience command

+For cross-platform compatability, we use Docker for running the `dbmate` migrations contained in `./db/migrations`.
+The `Makefile` details the available commands.
+To get started, ensure the Docker Postgres database is running, then issue `make dbmate-up`.

 # Python environment setup

 With Python installed on your system, complete the following: